openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-uitest.md

 **Resolution Steps**

-Verify whether the component asserted to exist by the user actually exists.
+Verify whether the component asserted to exist by the user is actually present.

 ## 17000004 Target Component/Window Lost